Relaxations for binary polynomial optimization via signed certificates: BNP and BPO for NDS polynomials.

-We next characterize the complexity of BNP for any polynomial $f\preceq \myvs$.
-The BNP is equivalent to a separation problem for $\nm(\myvs,\cL)$, which asks to separate $f$ from the cone.
-The separation complexity is implicitly parametrized by $\myvs$ as follows.
+We next characterize the complexity of BNP for any polynomial $f$ signed-supported within $\myvs$.
+The BNP is equivalent to a separation problem for $\nm(\myvs)$, which asks to separate $f$ from the cone.
+The separation complexity is implicitly parameterized by $\myvs$ as follows.